Skip to main content

 Small Business Investment Trends 2026: Rates, Credit Access, and AI Adoption

-A 2026 small-business investment brief using verified 2025-2026 data on credit conditions, technology adoption, inflation, and owner sentiment.
+A 2026 small-business investment brief using current 2025 survey data and early-2026 updates on credit conditions, AI adoption, inflation, and owner sentiment.

 Author